Fujifilm GFX 50R vs Panasonic GX85

 It is notable that the GFX 50R has a microphone port, which is missing on the GX85.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the GFX 50R and the GX85 are recent models that feature in their makers' current product line-up.
+Both the GFX 50R and the GX85 are recent models that are part of the current product line-up.
 The GX85 replaced the earlier Panasonic GX7, while the GFX 50R does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 Review summary: Fujifilm GFX 50R vs Panasonic GX85